Latest Known Trail Conditions NPTrail

 Stephens Pond lean-to to Lake Durant and Route 28/30, Blue Mountain Lake - 3.7 miles

 This section was for the most part clear although there were several very wet and muddy areas in this section that need some bog bridging as well.
-The trail stewards for this area, Rich Vertigan and Holly Hawkes, have cleared the trail of blowdown and have brushed it out as of the end of 2012.
+The trail stewards for this area, Rich Vertigan and Holly Hawkes, have cleared the trail of blowdown and have brushed it out.
 Some new bog bridging and trail relocation took place in 2012 by a Student Conservation Association trail crew.

 Back to Top of Page